digitallawyer/openlegaldictionary/_definitions/arches-court.md

   com-monly called “Doctors’ Commons.”
-It is now held in Westminster Hall Its proper Jurls-dictlon is only over the thirteen peculiar parishes belonging to the archbishop iu London, but, the office of Dean of the Arches having been for a long time united with that of the archbishop’s priucip'ol official, the Judge of the Arches, ln right of such added office, it receives and determiues appeals from the sentences of all inferior ecclesiastical courts within the province.
+It is now held in Westminster Hall Its proper Jurls-dictlon is only over the thirteen peculiar parishes belonging to the archbishop iu London, but, the office of Dean of the Arches having been for a long time united with that of the archbishop’s priucip'ol official, the Judge of the Arches, in right of such added office, it receives and determiues appeals from the sentences of all inferior ecclesiastical courts within the province.
 3 Bl.
 Coium.
 64
 published_at: '2018-07-07'